 Effectively Protecting The Financial Stability Of Condominium Community Or HOA

 Delinquent association dues lead to weakened financial standing for the associations.
 As such, it is imperative that associations seek and retain good and competent legal representation that will efficiently seek to maximize the collection of delinquent association dues in the shortest amount of time possible to avoid incurring any additional arrearages.

 Florida law provides association with numerous options to recover any unpaid association dues including, but not limited to the interception of rental payments from any existing tenants and the ability to evict the tenant if he or she refuses or fails to cooperate; the suspension of voting rights and the use of common areas; and the ability to take possession of a unit and rent it to a prospective tenant.

 Whatever the details of the properties and the benefits of living in these communities, associations have the right to collect dues as agreed to by residents.
 If you live in a community association, serve on its board of directors, or manage a community association in or near Miami-Dade County and need legal representation before the next unit goes into default, contact Albert E. Acuña, PA.

 Request A Consultation To Discuss Your Community Association Law Concern

 Mr. Acuña is available to evaluate any and all other legal issues related to your condominium or homeowners’ association.
-Open the door to productive attorney-client collaboration with a phone call or email message to the Miami, Florida, law offices.
+Open the door to productive attorney-client collaboration with a phone call to 305-548-5020 or send an email message to our Miami, Florida, law office.